 Sunset Boulevard works for me, as long as Betty Buckley stars:

 Jesus Christ Superstar, I think, is a great score.
 I saw the original Broadway production in the early '70s.
 I was told to go to confession afterward.
 I didn't.

-Lloyd Webber has writen a memioir called "Unmasked," recently published by HarperCollins.
+Lloyd Webber has written a memoir called "Unmasked," recently published by HarperCollins.

 We learn he's the son of a fine composer called William Lloyd Webber.
 The son's fame has long eclipsed the father's.
 I'm always happy to feature William Lloyd Webber's music on Classical 101's Musica Sacra.
 Andrew Lloyd Webber has a brother, noted cellist Julian Lloyd Webber.

 And Andrew Lloyd Webber himself?
 The man can write a tune.
-He's a sophisticated musician emeshed in commercial success.
+He's a sophisticated musician enmeshed in commercial success.
 So was Puccini.